zlouis/2017_BFRSS_Analysis/README.md

 Then run `julia process3.jl` which will extract the data from the dataset and create plots.<br>
 *note, adjust the file locations accordingly<br>

-By default, the script will run to pull Rhode Island Data.<br>
+By default, the script will run to pull Rhode Island data.<br>
 To run Maine data extraction and export data, change the following lines in `process3.jl`:

 line 7   - Rename output file to desired name<br>